Crytochain/Crypto/README.md

 This is the [MOAC](https://github.com/MOACChain/moac-core) compatible JavaScript API which implements the Generic JSON RPC spec as described in the Chain3.md.
 It's available on npm as a node module, for bower and component as an embeddable js and as a meteor.js package.

+chain3 is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+chain3 is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the LICENSE file for more details.

 ## Updates

 * v0.1.21 Fixed the previous bug with lodash.